My Chainlink Interview Experience

 Me

-I sent these emails on September 3rd, 2022 (Saturday).
-Labor day occurred on September 5th (Monday).
+I sent this email on September 3rd, 2022 (Saturday).
+Labor Day was September 5th (Monday).
 Based on Chainlink’s Github activity, no one was working that day.
-It is key to note that Chainlink’s operations start at 9:30 EST. Such that I became suspicious when I received this email on September 6th (Tuesday) at 9:29 EST.
+Chainlink’s operations start at 9:30 AM EST. Such that I became suspicious when I received this email on September 6th (Tuesday) at 9:29 AM EST.

 Hi Caleb,